caseyquintin/DataEntryAPI/README.md

  ***Inline***
  ⏹️ Hide Rail details when Rail is set to "No"
- ✅ Dates should be able to be entered as 5/12 instead of 5/12/2025 (autocomplete year) [Single Edit does this already] ⏹️ Newly added rows stay yellow/orange until refresh - should go to normal as soon as a different row is selected.
- ⏹️ Allow more mobility in Inline Editor (move up or down a row using keyboard)
+ ✅ Dates should be able to be entered as 5/12 instead of 5/12/2025 (autocomplete year) [Single Edit does this already] ⏹️ Allow more mobility in Inline Editor (move up or down a row using keyboard)

  ***Search Function***
- ⏹️ Make Search function more robust
+ ✅ Make Search function more robust

 * * * * *